maxaquino/edge-demo-setup/README.md

 The below playbooks, in order of run, should be run on a bastion which has access to the OpenShift instance where Ansible Automation Platform is deployed.

 ## aap2-setup
-Run this playbook to setup the Ansible Automation Platform on OpenShift to be used for the ACM + AAP2 + MICRSOHIFT + EDGE demo
+Run this playbook first to setup the Ansible Automation Platform on OpenShift to be used for the ACM + AAP2 + MICRSOHIFT + EDGE demo

 ## edge-node-setup
-Run this playbook after the aap2-setup playbook to setup and configure the edge node to host microshift and to be imported automagically to RHACM
+Run this playbook to setup and configure the edge node to host microshift and to be imported automagically to RHACM using the ansible callback feature.

 ## import-to-rhacm
-A simple playbook to automate the Microshift cluster import on RHACM using Ansible Automation Platform.
+This playbook will be invoked by the edge node in order to import Microshift to RHACM using Ansible Automation Platform.

 ## Requirements